Murder of Amy Mihaljevic: 2021 case update

-On the 31st anniversary of the discovery of Mihaljevic's remains, a major development in the case was announced.
-A publicly unidentified man, age 64, was implicated by a former girlfriend, with whom he was involved at the time of the kidnapping and murder.
-She alleged that he was uncharacteristically absent from their residence, located in close proximity to the abduction site, when the victim disappeared.
+On the 31st anniversary of discovering Mihaljevic's remains, a significant development in the case was announced.
+A publicly unidentified man, age 64, was implicated by a former girlfriend with whom he was involved at the time of the kidnapping and murder.
+She alleged that he was uncharacteristically absent from their residence, located in close proximity to the abduction site when the victim disappeared.
 The man called her late that evening, inquiring if she had seen media releases about the abduction.
 He was employed in the same city, and his niece was in the same grade as Mihaljevic.

 Police interviews with the man included "suspicious statements", including the possibility he had met Amy Mihaljevic's mother, Margaret, before.
 His DNA was obtained without protest, and he later failed a polygraph test.
 A warrant to search a storage facility led to authorities confiscating certain items of interest.

 Additionally, the two individuals who witnessed the yet-to-be-identified kidnapper lead Mihaljevic into his vehicle identified the potential suspect out of line-ups conducted in May 2020.
 The vehicle itself was consistent with what the man drove at the time, including the fact that its carpeting was similar in coloration to the fibers on Mihaljevic's body.
 A vehicle of the same make and model had been observed near the body's dumpsite on February 8, 1990, when the victim's body was recovered along a roadside.

 Aftermath

-In response to her daughter's death, Mihaljevic's mother, Margaret McNulty, co-founded a foundation to protect children from such situations that happened to Amy.
-McNulty also suffered from lupus after the death of Amy, resulting in her death at age 54 in 2001.
+In response to her daughter's death, Mihaljevic's mother, Margaret McNulty, co-founded the Community Fund for Assisting Missing Youth, which aimed to educate children about stranger danger.
+McNulty died in 2001 from complications of alcoholism at the age of 54.